pollyolly/DOCKER-NOTES/README.md

 docker run ubuntu sleep 5 -this command will run the container and sleep for 5 seconds and then exit.

 docker exec "container_name" cat /etc/hosts -executing this command on running instance of container and will print the hosts fit.

+## Run -attach - detach

+docker run pollyolly/web-app -this command will run the docker image (pollyolly/web-app) in the FOREGROUND then simply Ctrl + C will quit the container and stop the app inside the container.

+docker run -d pollyolly/web-app -this command will run the docker image at the background.

+docker attach "docker_id" -this command will attach you to the specific docker container.